Correlation Between Weyerhaeuser and American Healthcare

 Pair Corralation between Weyerhaeuser and American Healthcare

-Allowing for the 90-day total investment horizon Weyerhaeuser is expected to generate 0.81 times more return on investment than American Healthcare.
-However, Weyerhaeuser is 1.24 times less risky than American Healthcare.
-It trades about 0.17 of its potential returns per unit of risk.
-American Healthcare REIT, is currently generating about 0.04 per unit of risk.
-If you would invest 2,710 in Weyerhaeuser on December 11, 2024 and sell it today you would earn a total of 297.00 from holding Weyerhaeuser or generate 10.96% return on investment over 90 days.
+Allowing for the 90-day total investment horizon Weyerhaeuser is expected to generate 1.15 times less return on investment than American Healthcare.
+But when comparing it to its historical volatility, Weyerhaeuser is 1.26 times less risky than American Healthcare.
+It trades about 0.08 of its potential returns per unit of risk.
+American Healthcare REIT, is currently generating about 0.07 of returns per unit of risk over similar time horizon.
+If you would invest 2,808 in American Healthcare REIT, on December 28, 2024 and sell it today you would earn a total of 215.50 from holding American Healthcare REIT, or generate 7.67% return on investment over 90 days.

 Time Period3 Months [change]